EEWC Forum 2021

 Poster papers present innovative research projects, which are still at a relatively early stage and do not necessarily include a full-scale validation.
-Poster papers will be presented as posters in the Forum’s Poster Sessions in the EEWC Program.
+Poster papers will be presented in dedicated sessions of the EEWC Program.

 Case Reports describe real world cases.
 These papers typically take a “practitioner’s” perspective, and tend not to use formal scientific protocols.
 These papers provide interesting starting points for discussion and reflection during the conference.

 Poster papers are short papers that must not exceed 8 pages and case report papers have maximum limit of 15 pages.
 Both papers must follow the LNCS format.
 They should be submitted in PDF format through our conference management system available here.
 The submitted papers must be unpublished and must not be under review elsewhere.